ChamathPesara/ICT3214_Mini_Project/README.md

 # 🚀 How to Run the Project

+# 1) Exporting the repository

-1. Clone the repository
+1.1.
+Clone the repository

 ```
 git clone https://github.com/ChamathPesara/ICT3214_Mini_Project
 ```

-2. Open the project in **Android Studio**
+1.2.
+Open the project in **Android Studio**

-3. Build and run the application using:
+1.3.
+Build and run the application using:

 * Android Emulator
   or
 * Physical Android device

-4. Register a new account and start managing your recipes.
+1.4.
+Register a new account and start managing your recipes.

+# 2) Download the apk file

+2.1.
+Access release 1.0 from tags

+2.2.
+Download the My_Cook_Book.apk file

+2.3.
+Install the apk

 ---